 There are very few stars as open and raw as Demi Lovato.
-The 27-year-old star has gone through various trials and tribulations in order to become the towering talent and unequivocal inspiration her legions of fans always knew she was.
+The singer has gone through various trials and tribulations to become the towering talent and unequivocal inspiration her legions of fans always knew she was.
 After well over a decade in the entertainment and music industry, we’re taking a look back at where she started and her transformation into the vocal powerhouse she is today.

 Demi began her acting career in 2002 after landing the role of Angela on Barney & Friends (which saw her act alongside Selena Gomez, who portrayed Gianna.)
 A few years later, Demi skyrocketed to fame when she appeared in the 2008 Disney Channel TV movie Camp Rock.
 While it was definitely a task for the young star to shine bright alongside her co-stars — the already established Jonas Brothers — Demi was wholly embraced by the young audience, who recognized her singing talents as soon as she uttered the first words of the film’s standout tune “This Is Me.”From there, Demi became a Disney darling, appearing in the TV series Sonny With A Chance and reprising her role as Mitchie Torres for the 2010 sequel to Camp Rock — Camp Rock 2: The Final Jam.
 From there, Demi was ready to shed her Mouse House ears and become her own solo artist.
 Having debuted two albums already, Demi’s 2011 release Unbroken cemented her as a true pop star with tunes like “Skyscraper” and “Give Your Heart a Break.”